mazzcris/architectural-clash/README.md

 ### Phase 2: The outcome

 The last 2 hours of the format are for conclusion.
 Take down all of your notes and try to write an action plan to make your codebase less resistent to changes.
-Keep in mind that your action plan should be a valid answer to the "why part* of your task.
+Keep in mind that your action plan should be a valid answer to the "why part" of your task.

 ## License